JonathanPegaz/memoire-ecni2/Florent/Creéativité/Notes sur la créativité.md

 [[Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a.pdf#page=2&selection=44,0,52,39|Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a, page 2]]

-Finalement, il n'y a pas eu de définition proposée pour ce qu()
+Finalement, il n'y a pas eu de définition proposée pour ce qu'est la créativité ainsi que pour le processus créatif.

 > And, Daniels- McGhee and Davis (1994) stated flatly, “there is no uniform agreement on either a definition of creativity or the makeup of the creative process” (p.
 161).

 [[Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a.pdf#page=3&selection=4,50,7,31|Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a, page 3]]